 In Tracey’s own words, “I took three months off to travel overseas for inspiration and also complete my yoga teacher training.
 It was a challenging time not being able to stand at the easel, and as soon as I arrived home, I attacked the canvas with gusto and something different happened.
 Kaleidoscope is a celebration of this.”

-Over the 15 years of Tracey’s artistic career, she has learnt that intention as well as “mistakes” can often translate into a new style or technique that works.
+Over the 15 years of Tracey’s artistic career, she has risen to be dubbed a world renowned animal artist, and has learnt that intention as well as “mistakes” can often translate into a new style or technique that works.
 In this way, she uses deliberate or accidental events to create works that are unique and meaningful.
 The paintings reflect how Tracey sees the world and how she would like others to view it.

 An example of the artful use of serendipity is the development of Tracey’s first children’s book “A Fish With A Wish”.
 Unlike most children’s books, the book came about as a result of the author Katrina Logan writing a wonderful tale around Tracey’s paintings.
 The amazing thing is that unbeknownst to Katrina and as coincidence would have it, Tracey’s first painting was, in fact, a Goldfish!
 The story concerns a lonely little goldfish who believes that all of the other animals are more interesting.
 In the story, the goldfish realises that he is just as special and unique as everyone else and this is a tenet that is dear to Tracey’s heart.